zhouych87/OrganicSolarCellModel/desfftmpi/README.md

 tet.gro: is the atom coordination of film, which is the format of GROMACS structure.

-d3dpi: tells the program what descriptors will be generated.
+d3dpi (destype): tells the program what descriptors will be generated.
 Please take a look below for details.

-cn: is the core function form.
+cn (method): is the core function form.
 Please take a look below for more information.

 0.1: is scale factor